aquasecurity/tracee/docs/classic-docs/forensics/index.md

-# Getting Started with Capturing
+# Getting Started with Forensics

 Tracee has a unique feature that lets you capture interesting artifacts from running applications, using the `--capture` flag.